microsoft/azure_arc/azure_arc_servers_jumpstart/docs/vmware_ubuntu_template.md

 ## Post-installation

-Before converting the VM to a template, few actions needs to be taken.
+Before converting the VM to a template, few actions are needed.

 * It's better to have your OS packages up-to-date